 In Deliberation against Populism we organized two deliberative events with German radicalizing citizens that on the internet had shown sympathy for right wing populist standpoints.
 The prime goal of the project was to find new ways to get into contact with citizens that see themselves as political alienated or unrepresented, and to reengage them in the democratic discourse.
 We reported on the project in German and English.

 For the project Deliberation in Brandenburg we organized 12 rows of workshops, each with six sessions, in which we have discussed with different groups of refugees and locals the ideas, perspectives and values, that are generally seen as constructive for European culture and identity.
-Also on this project we reported in German, English and Dutch.
+Also on this project we reported in German and English.
 In the near future we will post many more articles on our experiences.